-POTASSIUM, RUBIDIUM, AND CESIUMMass spectrographic and isotope studies have shown that potassium, rubidium, and especially cesium are most efficiently taken up by cancer cells.
+POTASSIUM, GERMANIUM, AND RUBIDIUMMass spectrographic and isotope studies have shown that potassium, rubidium, and especially cesium are most efficiently taken up by cancer cells.
 Glucose can still enter the cell, but oxygen cannot.
 The cell thus becomes anaerobic.
 In the absence of oxygen, the glucose undergoes fermentation to lactic acid.
 The cell pH then drops to 7 and finally down to 6.5. cesium, rubidium and potassium, all having high pH values, are able to enter cells in this state and raise their pH.

 Interest in the biological properties of rubidium and cesium stems form their close physiochemical relationship to potassium.
 Reference to the Periodic Table shows these elements to be adjacent members of the Group I alkaline metal series, which has the order: lithium, sodium, potassium, rubidium, cesium.
 Potassium, rubidium, and cesium display similar electrical, chemical, and physical properties.